About the Program

 Up to a maximum of $500,000 for any one borrower, of which no more than $350,000 can be used for purchasing leasehold improvements or improving leased property and purchasing or improving new or used equipment.

 Discuss your business needs with a financial officer at any bank, caisse populaire, or credit union in Canada.
 The financial officer will review your business proposal and make a decision on your loan application.
-Once the decision is made to offer financing under the program, the financial institution will register the loan with Industry Canada.
+Once the decision is made to offer financing under the program, the financial institution will disburse the funds and register the loan with Industry Canada.
 (Find a lender near you)

 What can loans be used for under this program?

-Loans can be used for financing up to 90% of the cost of:
+Loans can be used to finance the following costs:

-- purchasing or improving new or used equipment
+- purchase or improvement of new or used equipment

 For example, you can use a loan to finance: